etherinfinitellc/etherinfinitellc.github.io/README.md

-# Infinite

-Playing infinite games in the ether.

-# Ether
+# EtherInfinite

-`The regions of space beyond the earth's atmosphere.`
+Playing infinite games in `the regions of space beyond the earth's atmosphere.`

 ---